 Save the access keys by clicking Download.csv at a safe location.

 This is your only opportunity to view or download the secret access keys.
 Save the access key ID and secret access key generated in a secure place.
-You will not have access to the secret keys again after this step.
+You do not have access to the secret keys again after this step.

 To configure AWS integration: